BLZ11/minpop/README.md

-# MinPop PySCF: Minimum Population Localization Analysis for PySCF
+# MinPop: Minimum Population Localization Analysis for PySCF

-A Python implementation of Minimum Population (MinPop) localization analysis for open- and closed-shell Hartree-Fock wavefunctions.
+A Python implementation of Minimum Population (MinPop) localization analysis for open-shell Hartree-Fock wavefunctions.
 Projects molecular orbitals onto a minimal basis set (STO-3G) for chemically intuitive population analysis with output matching Gaussian 16.

 ## Overview

 MinPop provides an alternative to standard Mulliken population analysis by projecting molecular orbitals from a large extended basis onto a minimal basis set.
 This yields atomic charges and spin populations that are less basis-set dependent and more chemically meaningful.

+The method is closely related to **Pipek-Mezey localization**, which maximizes atomic Mulliken populations to produce localized orbitals.
+MinPop achieves similar chemical interpretability by performing Mulliken analysis in a minimal basis, where the populations are more robust and less sensitive to extended basis set size.

 **Supported methods:**
 - ROHF (Restricted Open-Shell Hartree-Fock)